Spy-IV/oxy-framework/README.md

-# oxy-framework
+# oxygen-framework
-A framework for CitizenIV:MP called Oxy helps developers by providing basic server features.
+A framework for CitizenIV:MP called OXY (oxygen) helps developers by providing basic server features.

 If you need assistance or have any recommendations, please get in touch with us via Discord.